From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Introduction

-In this study, we present a prototype for what we refer to as \emph{clinician-initiated, autonomously developed} clinical AI: the clinician specifies the task and the clinically relevant priorities in natural language, and the system thereafter carries out model development on its own.
-We adopt this unified phrasing to resolve the apparent tension between ``autonomous'' (a property of the agent during development) and ``clinician-driven'' (a property of the development paradigm as a whole); the two are complementary rather than conflicting.
-As illustrated in Figure~\ref{fig:method}, the system accepts a clinician-phrased natural-language request (hereafter a ``clinician request'') and converts it into an executable workflow through three stages: semantic parsing of the clinical intent into a structured task representation; task initialization into a model architecture, training recipe, and evaluation protocol; and autonomous development through iterative code generation, experimentation, debugging, and refinement.
+In this study, we present a working prototype for what we refer to as \emph{clinician-initiated, autonomously developed} clinical AI: the clinician specifies the task and the clinically relevant priorities in natural language, and the system thereafter carries out model development.
+As illustrated in Figure~\ref{fig:overview}b, the system accepts a clinician-phrased natural-language request (hereafter a ``clinician request'') and converts it into an executable workflow through three stages: semantic parsing of the clinical intent into a structured task representation; task initialization into a model architecture, training recipe, and evaluation protocol; and autonomous development (see Figure~\ref{fig:overview}c) through iterative code generation, experimentation, debugging, and refinement.
 Importantly, the clinician remains involved at the level of intent rather than implementation, with the ability to inspect optimization decisions and negotiate trade-offs when clinical goals cannot be fully satisfied simultaneously.
+The system also generates detailed, clinically oriented guidance for the developed models, as illustrated in Figure~\ref{fig:overview}d.
 We do not claim that this framework removes all barriers to clinical AI development.
-Rather, we use it as a proof of concept to test whether recent progress in autonomous coding agents has made clinician-driven model development technically plausible.
+Rather, we demonstrate it as proof of concept and show that recent progress in autonomous coding agents has made clinician-driven model development technically plausible.